stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 ### From A Project With Multiple Buckets

-If your Synapse project uses data from multiple S3 buckets, or if the data is in an S3 bucket you don't own, then you may need to download the data and re-upload it a new Synapse folder with an STS Storage Location.
+If your Synapse project uses data from multiple S3 buckets, or if the data is in an S3 bucket you don't own, then you may need to download the data and re-upload it a new Synapse folder with a STS storage location.
 Use [this sample code](https://github.com/Sage-Bionetworks/Synapse-Repository-Services/blob/develop/client/sample-code/src/main/java/org/sagebionetworks/sample/sts/MigrateSynapseProject.java) to migrate the data in your project.

 {% include note.html content="You'll need to create a new folder with an STS-enabled storage location, as per the instructions above." %}